 This is the easy part!
 Simply put the trays or hang the bunches somewhere out of direct sunlight and wait.
 The drying area needs to have a good air flow and not be damp or cold.
-If you don’t have an area with good air circulation, you can improvise with an electric fan.
-Be sure your herbs are covered lightly with a piece of tissue or otherwise protected from the breeze blowing them away.
+If you don’t have an area with good air circulation, use an electric fan.

 How to Tell When Herbs Have Finished Drying